SkyXen/notes-app/README.md

    DELETE: http://localhost:5000/notes/:id

 ********************************************************
-For building and running the Docker container:
+For building and running Docker containers:

 Make sure docker is installed in your local machine before running the below command.